 Grease traps are constructed from a variety of materials, including stainless steel, PVC, and cast iron.
 Grease traps are available in an assortment of sizes, varying by flow rate (rate of water flow through the grease trap measured in gallons per minute) and grease retention capacity (amount of grease the trap can hold measured in pounds).
-The designed capacity should always be twice the flow rate, and they must always be installed so that there is easy access to the cover for removal and cleaning.
+The designed capacity should always be twice the flow rate.

+Grease traps can be located above ground, below ground, inside the kitchen, or outside the building.
+They must always be installed so that there is easy access to the cover for removal and cleaning.